2004pp/LifeSkills/technicalpaper.md

 # What is Apache Kafka

-It is a Open Source Distributed Platform for real-time data Streaming and Data Processing.
+It is an Open Source Distributed Platform for real-time data Streaming and Data Processing.

 # What is the use of Apache Kafka?